A. Hiring policies

 An exempt staff member, under federal regulations, is expected to conduct his or her professional time without keeping hours.
 There may be times within the work year given a sustained heavy schedule or unusual hours, an exempt staff member may be granted discretionary time off.
 This discretionary time off may be granted as time off that is immediately available, or it may be awarded as additional vacation.
 In all cases, discretionary time off must be approved in writing by the supervisor, vice president and the director of human resources and must be recorded as time away from work.

 Alternative work arrangements

-For the majority of positions at Calvin College, work must be performed on campus.
+For the majority of positions at Calvin University, work must be performed on campus.
 Alternative work arrangements may be considered if special situations arise.
-Factors such as benefit to the department and college and the nature of the work will be used in considering such requests.
+Factors such as benefit to the department and university and the nature of the work will be used in considering such requests.

 Working from home

 “Telecommuting” is defined as long-term employment periods in which a staff member's primary office is at his or her home.
-Calvin College does not promote telecommuting as a regular practice.
+Calvin University does not promote telecommuting as a regular practice.